 Top Christmas Movies • Bad Santa

 Bad Santa takes Christmas movie genre tropes and flips them on their head with a deconstructionist plot and raunchy characters.
-Billy Bob Thornton stars in the film as the titular “bad Santa,” Willie, who is more interested in drinking himself to death than he is with saving Christmas.
+Billy Bob Thornton stars in the film as the titular “bad Santa,” Willie, who is more interested in drinking himself to death than he is in saving Christmas.
 Bad Santa wasn’t a revolutionary Christmas movie by any means, but it was a more-than-memorable romp through a unique Christmas setting.

 Christmas Day Movies to Watch